 If you plan to trade options, there are various methods of analyzing them that you should be familiar with, known as the Greeks, because they are Greek letters.
 For example, beta is how much a single stock moves relative to the overall stock market.

 Buying call and put options are basic options trading and what most beginners start with.
 When you buy a call option, you have the right to buy the stock any time before expiration.
 But most people let the option expire and hopefully collect a profit.
+There are many types of trading.
+Visit VectorVest and get knowledge of different types of trading and the major difference among them.

 You will buy a call option when you expect the stock to rise in price by a certain amount before the expiration date.
 If the stock price doesn’t increase enough by the expiration date, it will expire worthlessly.